 What to wear

 Business attire is most appropriate for attending GO WEST 2019 functions.
-We recommend staying at our host hotel The Westin as it is connected to the Shaw Conference Centre by indoor heated pedway.
+We recommend staying at our host hotel The Westin as it is connected to the Edmonton Convention Centre by indoor heated pedway.

 If you plan on sightseeing, it is recommended that you bring warm boots, a winter coat, hat, scarf and gloves.
 You can purchase these items in Edmonton.

 Edmonton is located in the Mountain Time Zone.
 Mountain Daylight Time (UTC-6) is observed during the summer months (Mar-Nov).
 During you visit in January, Edmonton will be on Mountain Standard Time (UTC-7).

 passports & TRAVEL VISAs

 All visitors to Canada require a valid passport, including US citizens.